Summer

 We have been reading "Sharing a Shell" and have been practicing many songs such as 1,2,3,4,5 Once I caught a Fish alive ready to sing to our parents at rhyme time.

-There have been many fun activities this week, such as using a magnifying glass and our fingers to discover different patterents and different wyas the shells feel.
+There have been many fun activities this week, such as using a magnifying glass and our fingers to discover different patterns and different ways the shells feel.
 We have then used our mark making skills to draw a picture of these shells.
-We used the plaughdough to see if we could make a crab that would fit inside a shell, we added different materials into our small world area as we decided that all materals feel different.
+We used the playdough to see if we could make a crab that would fit inside a shell, we added different materials into our small world area as we decided that all materials feel different.
 We used paper plates and water colours to create and decorate our own shells.

-Outside in our sand pit we created a beach role play area, adding beach balls, plam trees and buckets and spades to build sand castles.
+Outside in our sand pit we created a beach role play area, adding beach balls, palm trees and buckets and spades to build sandcastles.

 Week 4